sz281234/dockerlearn/README.md

 # basic docker files are written for assesing various web servers
-# few more examples of creating containers.
+# few more examples of creating Dockerfiles.